How Much Does ISO 9001 Certification Cost in the UK?

 2. Acquisition of Skills and Knowledge

-Knowledge of implementing ISO 9001 will naturally be gained during implementation.
-However, there is an additional ISO 9001 certification cost arising from the need to maintain the quality management system by ensuring that employee possess the skills required to do so via training.
+Knowledge of implementing ISO 9001 certification will naturally be gained during implementation.
+However, there is an additional ISO 9001 certification cost arising from the need to maintain the quality management system by ensuring that employees possess the skills required to do so via training.
 Training costs can be high if formal off site courses are undertaken or more modest if skills are acquired by online training and use of relevant books on the subject.